KTern/docs-center/docs/content/integrations-guide/Connector/_index.en.md

 #### 7. Considerations
 Ensure compliance with the following considerations listed below the system configuration:

-1. Connectivity within the SAP client network or via VPN.
+a.
+Connectivity within the SAP client network or via VPN.
-2. Accessibility of Port 33xx in the client network.
+b.
+Accessibility of Port 33xx in the client network.
-3. Adherence to NAT translation guidelines if applicable.
+c.
+Adherence to NAT translation guidelines if applicable.
-4. Authorization for RFC communication to the user.
+d.
+Authorization for RFC communication to the user.
-5. Network bandwidth and stability assurance.
+e.
+Network bandwidth and stability assurance.

 #### 8. Connect to the System
 Click 'Connect' to initiate the connection to the respective system.